FairAppeal

 King County reassesses every Seattle property every year, including every parcel in Wallingford.
 The Assessor’s mass-appraisal model weights square footage, year built, lot size, and recent neighborhood sales, then applies the combined Seattle levy rate (around 0.99 percent for 2026) to the result.
 Voter-approved levies for schools, transit, parks, and city services layer on top of the state and county base.

-What the model rarely picks up are the property-specific and Wallingford-specific factors that buyers actually price into offers — and that is where most appeals are won.
+What the model rarely picks up are the property-specific and Wallingford-specific factors that buyers actually price into offers, and that is where most appeals are won.
 Anchored by N 45th Street, Stone Way, and Gas Works Park, Wallingford’s housing stock has its own quirks the citywide model does not always capture.

 Where does the Assessor get Wallingford wrong?

-The cleanest evidence for a Wallingford appeal is a permit-record audit.
+strong evidence for a Wallingford appeal is a permit-record audit.
 If your home shows minimal recent permits but the model assumes a finish quality grade closer to renovated comps, that grade error is the cleanest issue to challenge with the Board of Equalization.

 What does a Wallingford appeal actually look like?